 Ix Art Park is recruiting for artists to join our team of educators to facilitate the wide range of art making programs and opportunities currently running and in development.
 You will collaborate on ideation, curriculum development, facilitation, documentation and reflection for free art programming, intensive guided workshops, classes and camps.
 Programs may take place within the Looking Glass or outside in the park and should be designed to engage early childhood audience, kiddos, teenagers or adults.
 Teaching artists should be comfortable sharing their talent, skill, and technique as the situation requires.
 Teaching artists report to the Director of Programs.

-Note: This list includes docent responsibilities as Teaching Artists will often be doubling as docents for the Looking Glass and the park.
+Note: This list includes Visitor Services responsibilities as Teaching Artists may be requested to occasionally fulfill other roles for the Looking Glass and the park.

 Facilitation of art making opportunities across all areas of the Art Park programming, including preparation and clean-up.

-Co-teaching/assisting colleagues/Director of Programs in teaching/facilitation of all camps, classes and workshops across park and Looking Glass programming.
+Co-teaching/assisting colleagues in teaching/facilitation of all camps, classes and workshops across park and Looking Glass programming.

 Cleaning and relative maintenance for areas of the park, as need be, including but not limited to the lobby, restrooms, The Looking Glass and art making/teaching spaces, indoor and out.

-Collaboration with Director of Programs to create and facilitate new art making opportunities for the park, across all programs.
+Collaboration with staff to create and facilitate new art making opportunities for the park, across all programs.

 Organization, maintenance and care of all art making tools, materials and supplies and the spaces in which they are stored.